gps1539/stock_quote/README.md

 ## How to use
 When adding the stock symbol, quantity and price are required

-Files are created in a .stocks or .portfolio directory in the users home directory

 Allows multiple portfolios to be created and used.
-They are created as directories under .stocks in the user's home directory.
+They are created as directories under user's home directory.
 Program will create 3 files in each portfolio directory to store portfolio info (cost.npy, last.npy and stocks.npy)

-When using --influx, influxdb most be running on the target server and you must have a valid user and passwd.
+When using --influx, influxdb should be running on the target server and you must have a valid user and passwd.
 Graphs can be created using grafana (and other tools) by using influxdb as a datasource.

---read imports transactions from a csv file with the following fields: symbol,quantity,price.
+To import transactions with --read ensure the csv file has the following fields: symbol,quantity,price